Semidefinite programming relaxations for quantum correlations: Quantum nonlocality

 \subsubsection{Joint measurability}

-It has been known since the early development of quantum theory that the values of some sets of measurements cannot be simultaneously known, e.g., position and momentum~\cite{Heisenberg1925}.
+It has been known since the early development of quantum theory that the values of some sets of measurements, such as position and momentum, cannot be simultaneously known~\cite{Heisenberg1925}.
 This fundamental feature of quantum theory, known as measurement incompatibility, has been at the forefront of significant research and development within quantum theory~\cite{Heinosaari2016, Guhne2021}.